 Email the authors or create an email template to send to all relevant legislators.

-Senator Blakespear's California Contractor Climate Transparency Act would establish new emissions reporting requirements for companies conducting substantial business with the state.
-The measure creates two tiers of reporting obligations based on annual state contract values: companies receiving over $25 million in state contracts would need to disclose direct emissions, indirect emissions from purchased energy, and other indirect emissions throughout their value chain, along with climate-related financial risks.
-Those receiving between $5 million and $25 million would report only direct emissions and indirect emissions from purchased energy.
+Senator Blakespear's California Contractor Climate Transparency Act establishes new emissions reporting requirements for companies conducting business with the state, creating two tiers of disclosure obligations based on contract value.
+Under the measure, contractors receiving more than $25 million in state contracts annually must report their direct emissions, indirect emissions from purchased energy, and other indirect emissions from their value chain, along with climate-related financial risks.
+Those receiving between $5 million and $25 million must disclose only their direct emissions and indirect emissions from purchased energy.

 ![]() Scott WienerD Senator | Bill Author | Not Contacted | |